-Example: If an individual buys one share of Amazon stock on January 5, 2021, and sells the share before January 5, 2022, the sale is considered short-term, taxed at the regular income rate.
-If the stock is sold after January 5, 2022, it is considered a long-term capital gain and therefore taxed at the lower capital gains rate.
+Example: If an individual buys one share of Amazon stock on January 5, 2022, and sells the share before January 5, 2023, the gain on the sale is considered short-term, and taxed at the regular income rate.
+If the stock is sold after January 5, 2023, the gain is considered a long-term capital gain and therefore taxed at the lower capital gains rate.

 Consider a balanced approach

 Because tax rates and legislation are continually subject to change, it’s important to stay apprised of proposed changes and talk to a financial advisor about adjustments to consider each year.
 Diversifying assets into Traditional and Roth vehicles is just one way to prepare for potential changes to avoid becoming “stuck” with all your eggs in one basket.
 Having funds in separate buckets that are subject to different rules and taxation may provide more flexibility and options as you decide how to spend your money in retirement.

 Work with a team of financial professionals to create a proactive strategy